jonnonz1/nz-statute-book/acts/public/2016/child-protection-child-sex-offender-government-agency-registration-act-2016.md

 ### 3 Purpose
 The purpose of this Act is to establish a Child Sex Offender Register that will reduce sexual reoffending against child victims, and the risk posed by serious child sex offenders, by—
-  (a) providing government agencies with the information needed to monitor child sex offenders in the community, including after the completion of the sentence; and
+  (a) providing government agencies with the information needed to monitor, and manage the risk posed by, child sex offenders in the community, including after the completion of their sentence; and
   (b) providing up-to-date information that assists the Police to more rapidly resolve cases of child sexual offending.

 ### 4 Interpretation
 In this Act, unless the context otherwise requires,—
   - **affected person** has the meaning given in section 45(3)
-  - **authorised person** means a person appointed by the Commissioner under section 11(3)
+  - **authorised person** means a person appointed by the Commissioner under section 51(3)
+  - **certificate of identity** has the meaning given in section 4 of the Immigration Act 2009
   - **child** means a person under the age of 16 years
   - **class 1 offence** , , and have the meanings given in Schedule 2
   - **Commissioner** means the Commissioner of Police
   - **constable** has the meaning given in section 4 of the Policing Act 2008
   - **corresponding Act** means a law of a foreign jurisdiction— (a) that provides for people who have been sentenced by a court for specified offences to report in that jurisdiction information about themselves and to keep that information current for a specified period; and
-    (b) that regulations state is a corresponding Act for the purposes of this Act
+    (b) that is prescribed by regulations to be a corresponding Act for the purposes of this Act
   - **corresponding offence** means an offence under the law of a foreign jurisdiction that relates to the same or substantially similar conduct as a qualifying offence
   - **corresponding overseas agency** has the meaning given in section 95A of the Policing Act 2008
   - **corresponding registrable offender** has the meaning given in section 8